 By charging fees and focusing on sustainable projects, OPIC operates at no net cost to the Treasury or taxpayer.
-Since the agency's establishment in 1971, OPIC has generated cumulative results of operations of \$5.8 billion.
+Since the agency's establishment in 1971, OPIC has generated cumulative results of operations of \$5.9 billion.

-OPIC continued to be a net contributor to the budget and to operate on a self-sustaining basis, even as it deployed additional capital in an environment that continues to remain financially challenging.
-OPIC refocused its origination and partnering in response to new clean energy targets.
+OPIC continued to be a net contributor to the budget and to operate on a self-sustaining basis, even as it deployed additional capital in some of the world's more challenging markets.

 OPIC provides significant development benefits in fulfillment of its mission.
 OPIC's reporting under Section 240 of the Foreign Assistance Act highlights several measures.
-Listed below are FY 2017 results available as of this report:
+Listed below are FY 2018 results available as of this report:

-Projected Development Impacts of New FY 2017 Projects
+Projected Development Impacts of FY 2018 Projects

-Managerial, Professional and Technical Jobs Unskilled labor 11,242 1,967 Initial host country procurement Host country operational procurement \$6.75 billion \$1.47 billion Net annual taxes, revenues, duties paid to the host country \$825.6 million Annual host country current account impact Exports generated & imports replaced Project-related imports \$1.84 million \$0.28 million
+Managerial, Professional and Technical Jobs Unskilled labor 5,012 7,237 Initial host country procurement Host country operational procurement \$5.19 billion \$0.85 billion Net annual taxes, revenues, duties paid to the host country \$0.15 billion Annual host country current account impact Exports generated Project-related imports \$69 million \$3.1million